Tudat/tudat/tutorials/applicationWalkthroughs/filterExample.rst

 Clearly, this is an uncontrolled problem.
 However, for sake of completeness and to show its use, a control system object is added nonetheless.
 As you will notice by going through the code, this object always provides a control vector of zeros (and the control vector is not used in any of the equations).

 By looking at the code, you will also see that the filter settings and objects are created consecutively.
-This is a step that could, instead, have been done by directly creating a :literal:`UnscentedKalmanFilter` object directly.
+This is a step that could, instead, have been done by directly creating a :class:`UnscentedKalmanFilter` object.
 However, it is customary (in Tudat) for the user to input a set of settings, which are then used as input to another object (could be e.g., a navigation system), where the settings are converted to the filter itself.
 Thus, these two steps are taken just to show how it would be done in such a situation.

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~